Managing Epilepsy Well- WebEase Project

 Experimental: Control

-Control Group will also receive the WebEase Intervention.
-However, Control Group participants will begin the Intervention 6 weeks after completing the Baseline Assessment.
+Control Group also received the WebEase Intervention.
+However, Control Group participants began the Intervention 6 weeks after completing the Baseline Assessment.

 |